chainstacklabs/ethereum-token-balances-javascript/README.md

 }
 ```

-## web3.js (v2.0.0) batch request
+## BatchRequest

 [web3.js](https://github.com/ethereum/web3.js/) is a JavaScript library that makes use of the [generic JSON-RPC methods](https://eth.wiki/json-rpc/API).

-The batch request aggregates the list of contract function calls and converts them into an array of JSON RPC calls before sending it to the Geth node in one xmlHttpRequest.
+The BatchRequest method aggregates the list of contract function calls and converts them into an array of JSON RPC calls before sending it to the Geth node in one XmlHttpRequest.

 Run: